-2. Frequency, Fractions and Ratios
+4.2 Frequency, Fractions and Ratios

-It is common to measure the "height" of a note, also called pitch, with frequencies.
+The "height" of a sound is called pitch and our perception of pitch arises from the frequency of the sound.
 The frequency measures how fast the sound wave vibrates.
-In a long straw (big number) the air vibrates more slowly (small number) and in a short straw (small number) the air vibrates faster (big number), which means the length of the straws is anti-proportional to the speed of vibration.
+In a long straw (big number) the air vibrates more slowly (small number) and in a short straw (small number) the air vibrates faster (big number), which means the length of the straws is inversely-proportional to the speed of vibration.
 For simplicity we will assume that the fractions for frequency are just the reciprocals of the fractions for length, i.e.

-frequency $$= \frac{1}{\text{length}}$$
+frequency $$= \frac{1}{\text{length}}.$$